ttinoco/PFNET/docs/index.rst

 **What is PFNET?**

 PFNET is a library for modeling and analyzing electric power networks.
-It provides data parsers, network visualization routines, and fast and customizable constraint and objective function evaluators for constructing network optimization problems.
+It provides data parsers, network analysis and manipulation routines, and fast and customizable constraint and objective function evaluators for constructing network optimization problems.

 **License**